TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 Clean up
 """"""""

-You don't need this section while installing TYPO3.
+You don't need this section whilst installing TYPO3.
 This section is meant to provide methods to clean up your TYPO3 installation after it has been running for a while.
 You can use it to delete cached images, which is helpful when you are configuring the image processing